 Quick Cookbook Basics

-- The Table of Contents and cookbook pages are not numbered (see below).
+- The Table of Contents and cookbook pages are intentionally not numbered (see more on that below).

-- Pages automatically print in 8.5 X 11 paper size for use in a 3 ring binder.
+- Pages are set to automatically print in 8.5 X 11 paper size for use in a 3 ring binder.
 However, you can resize your pages once you open your cookbook in Microsoft Word.

 Printing Your Cookbook